openstack/openstack-ansible/doc/source/admin/backup-restore.rst

 Database backups and recovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MySQL data is automatically backed up.
-To recover the database, use the
+MySQL data is available on the infrastructure nodes.
-database backups and rebuild the Galera cluster.
+You can recover databases, and rebuild the galera cluster.
 For more information, see
 :ref:`galera-cluster-maintenance`.